BC: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Boston College (BC)’s average SAT score is 1360.
-To be a competitive applicant for Boston College (BC) your SAT score should come close to the average.
-If you’re closer to the 1260, you’re likely going to have a tougher time getting accepted.
-To consider Boston College (BC) a “target” school (one that you are likely to get into) you should aim for a score of 1460.
+Bridgewater College’s average SAT score is 1010.
+To be a competitive applicant for Bridgewater College your SAT score should come close to the average.
+If you’re closer to the 910, you’re likely going to have a tougher time getting accepted.
+To consider Bridgewater College a “target” school (one that you are likely to get into) you should aim for a score of 1110.

-Boston College (BC)’s average ACT score is 95.
-To be a competitive applicant for Boston College (BC) your ACT score should come close to the average.
-If you’re closer to the 89, you’re likely going to have a tougher time getting accepted.
-To consider Boston College (BC) a “target” school (one that you have a good chance of getting into) you should aim for a score of 101.
+Bridgewater College’s average ACT score is 64.
+To be a competitive applicant for Bridgewater College your ACT score should come close to the average.
+If you’re closer to the 54, you’re likely going to have a tougher time getting accepted.
+To consider Bridgewater College a “target” school (one that you have a good chance of getting into) you should aim for a score of 75.

 |25th Percentile